-- Coordinators and Counselling Volunteers will always aim to work with clients towards a planned ending of the support provision.
+- Coordinators and Counsellors will always aim to work with clients towards a planned ending of the support provision.

 - Support will include preparation for inquests and criminal court hearings as well as support on the day.

-- is provided by a highly trained, skilled and committed team of staff and Counselling Volunteers.
+- is provided by a highly trained, skilled and committed team of staff and Counsellors.

 - is offered to all victims soon after the collision but can be requested at any point following the collision if not taken up immediately.